copasi/model_replicator/README.md

 ## Installation

-The package works with python 3.7+, provided the package *copasi-basico* is installed (freely available on pypi).
+The package works with python 3.7+ and requires the package *copasi-basico* (freely available on pypi).

-You can then install *sbmodelr* and all its dependencies by running `setup.py`.
+You can install *sbmodelr* and its dependency by running `setup.py`.

 <!--
 Or you could directly install everything you need right from pypi